Milk and dairy

 Criterion information High and improper use of antibiotics in animal husbandry is associated with an increased prevalence of resistant bacteria.1 Increased antibiotics resistance constitutes a public health threat worldwide, and is an important sustainability challenge.2 Contracting authorities that set criteria regarding the responsible use of antibiotics can contribute to antibiotics being used only when necessary for the sake of an animal's health.
 Criterion text Animal food products must be derived from animal production where antibiotics are not used for the purpose of promoting growth or routinely as a preventative measure.
 Antibiotics may be given only to sick animals or as prescribed by a veterinarian to animals in groups in which disease has broken out, after a diagnosis of clinical disease in part of the group has been established.
 The total number of medical treatments must be documented along with the reasons for treatment and medical preparations used.
 3rd and 4th generation cephalosporins and fluoroquinolones may be used only when microbiological examination and antimicrobial susceptibility tests show that there are no effective alternatives.

-Grazing ruminants keep the landscape open and contribute to several ecosystem services.
-Properly adapted grazing is important for conserving and managing biodiversity.[4]
-Grasses and other plants used in crop rotation on arable land are an important source of fodder for ruminants and contribute positively to the cultivation system by, for example, reducing the need for pesticides and improving soil fertility as well as carbon storage and sequestration.[5]
-Having animals spend time in the open air also allows them to express behaviour that is important for their well-being.
+Ruminants that graze keep landscapes open and contribute to several ecosystem services.
+Well-adapted grazing is important for the conservation and management of biological diversity8.
+Embankments, which are part of a crop rotation on arable land, are an important source of feed for ruminant animals and contribute positively to the farming system through, for example, a reduced need for pesticides and building up of soil fertility, carbon storage and carbon storage9.
+Outdoors also gives the animals increased opportunity to perform behaviours that are important for their well-being.